OWASP Threat Dragon

 Once you have entered all the details you need remember to click Save.
 You can also Cancel to exit without saving, or Reload to undo any changes and revert to your last save.

 In the web variant of Threat Dragon, models are saved in your chosen branch at a path like

-ThreatDragonModels/[model name]/[model title].json, Look at the Demo Threat Model for an example.
-Because of this, if you change title of your model it will delete the old model in GitHub and replace it with one at the new path.
-This does not apply to the desktop variant.
+ThreatDragonModels/[model name]/[model title].json, so if you change title of your model it will delete the old model in GitHub and replace it with one at the new path.

 Congratulations!
 You have got the basics done.
 Next step … mapping out your system in a diagram.

 If you are wondering how to start you can load a sample threat model.
 On the welcome page you can download an example by clicking on the download area.
 If you are using the desktop application you can select ‘Open Demo Model’ pull down menu.

 This should give you some ideas on how to get started with your own model, and has diagrams, model details and threats as examples.

 If you have a repository that already has threat models, you can open them by clicking on the open area on the Welcome page.
 You will then be able to select a repo and branch and then you will be able to choose from a list of models.

 If you have an existing model file saved locally, you can open it by clicking on the open area on the Welcome page.
 You will then be able to navigate to the model file in your local file system and open it.

 The demo model should give you some ideas on how to get started with your own model.